Case studies

 A valuable welfare indication tool

 A third paper on this topic, published by Hvas et al. in 2020, evaluated Heart rate bio-loggers as welfare indicators in Atlantic salmon (Salmo salar) aquaculture [5].
-Apart from details on the surgical approach and recovery, including an x-ray photo of the implant (DST milli-HRT) in a 1.2kg Atlantic salmon shown below, the authors conducted a 13 week trial studying the growth of the fish, as well as crowding stress trials at week 11, 12 and 13.
+Apart from details on the surgical approach and recovery, including an x-ray photo of the implant (DST milli-HRT) in a 1.2kg Atlantic salmon shown below, the authors conducted a 13-week trial studying the growth of the fish, as well as crowding stress trials at week 11, 12 and 13.
 Their results highlight the potential of bio-loggers as a welfare assessment tool in aquaculture.

 Heart rate and activity as proxies for stress in fish

-Finally, Svendsen and Före et al. published two papers from an experiment where they use Star-Oddi’s DST milli-HRT, DST centi-HRT and DST centi-HRT-ACT loggers to evaluate Heart rate and swimming activity as stress indicators for Atlantic salmon (Salmo salar) [6] and Heart rate and swimming activity as indicators of post surgical recovery time of Atlantic salmon (Salmo salar) [7] in 55cm salmon kept at 4.2°C.
+Finally, Svendsen and Före et al. published two papers from an experiment where they use Star-Oddi’s DST milli-HRT, DST centi-HRT and DST centi-HRT ACT loggers to evaluate Heart rate and swimming activity as stress indicators for Atlantic salmon (Salmo salar) [6] and Heart rate and swimming activity as indicators of post surgical recovery time of Atlantic salmon (Salmo salar) [7] in 55cm salmon kept at 4.2°C.

 In addition to details on surgical approach and recovery the study included bloodwork and a stress experiment with lowering water level and chasing of the fish.
 Their results indicated that heart rate and activity can be used as proxies for fish stress.